 Biology is the scientific study of life, encompassing living organisms and life processes from the molecular, through cells and individual organisms to populations and whole communities of plants and animals.
 Students are prepared for careers in industry or government, for graduate study and professional schools in health careers like dentistry, medicine and physical therapy.
-Students can obtain certification to teach biology by completing the professional sequence.
-A minor in biology is also available.
+Offerings include undergraduate and graduate tracks in Biology, Molecular Biology, and an interdisciplinary program in Marine Biology and Coastal Sciences.
+Students can obtain certification to teach biology by completing the professional sequence, and a minor in biology is also available.

 Chemistry and Biochemistry